383Project/engineering-code-of-conduct/operations/work-experience/overview.md

 - Introduction to the frontend team and their role in engineering
 - Overview of the technologies used for frontend development
 - Explanation of the frameworks used for mobile and web development
-- Discussion on UX and UI design and its importance in frontend development
-- Hands-on exercise in creating a simple web application using React and Next.js
+- Hands-on coding exercises in using CSS and learning to style a simple web page
-- Work experience student to begin implementing the frontend design for the online quiz application.

 [Day 2 Agenda](https://github.com/383Project/engineering-code-of-conduct/blob/main/operations/work-experience/day-2.md)

 ### Day 3 - With Backend Engineering:
 - Introduction to the backend team and their role in engineering
 - Overview of the technologies used for backend development
-- Explanation of the frameworks used for backend development
-- Discussion on the importance of secure coding practices in backend development
+- How big websites are structures, why we use APIs
-- Hands-on exercise in building a simple API using Node.js and Laravel
+- Hands-on coding exercise on continuing to style the simple web page
-- Work experience student to begin building the backend for the online quiz application, including setting up the database and API.

 [Day 3 Agenda](https://github.com/383Project/engineering-code-of-conduct/blob/main/operations/work-experience/day-3.md)

-### Day 4 - With Support Engineering:
+### Day 4 - With Head of Engineering:
-- Introduction to DevOps and support team
+- Introduction web hosting
-- Overview of the infrastructure and deployment process
+- Overview of the tools we use to host a website
-- Explanation of the technologies used for infrastructure creation and management
-- Discussion on how to handle information and infrastructure backups and restoration
-- Hands-on exercise in deploying the web application built on Day 2 and Day 3 to a cloud hosting platform such as AWS
-- Work experience student to deploy the online quiz application to a cloud hosting platform and ensure it is accessible to users.
+- Hands-on coding exercise on finishing the styling of the website or hosting it online with our Support Engineer.

 [Day 4 Agenda](https://github.com/383Project/engineering-code-of-conduct/blob/main/operations/work-experience/day-4.md)

 ### Day 5 - With QA:
 - Introduction to the quality control process and its importance in engineering
 - Overview of the testing and inspection methods used in quality control
-- Explanation of the technologies and tools used for testing
 - Discussion on how to create a test strategy and implement test cases
-- Hands-on testing exercise of the online quiz application built on Day 2-4
+- Hands-on testing exercise within QA and testing your website.
-- Work experience student to perform quality assurance testing on the online quiz application and fix any bugs or issues that arise.

 [Day 5 Agenda](https://github.com/383Project/engineering-code-of-conduct/blob/main/operations/work-experience/day-5.md)

 Throughout the week, the work experience student should be encouraged to ask questions and seek clarification on any topic they are not familiar with.
 At the end of each day, a debrief session should be held to summarize what was covered, what was learned, and any takeaways for the student.
-Additionally, the work experience student should receive guidance and support from the engineering team in implementing the online quiz application, including regular check-ins and code reviews.
+Additionally, the work experience student should receive guidance and support from the engineering team a small web application, including regular check-ins and code reviews.